-Quick-tip: Video marketing is outperforming all other types of marketing in the digital world.
+Top Tip: Video marketing is outperforming all other types of marketing in the digital world.
 Brands using video ultimately attract 300% more traffic to their site.
 And one of the easiest ways to utilise video on a budget is through Instagram’s platform.
-Learn more about how to use video on Instagram, as well as other digital platforms, by reading our guide on how to grow your business with video (on a budget).
+Learn more about how to use video on Instagram, as well as other digital platforms, by reading our guide on how to grow your business with video (on a budget) 🎥.

 5. Engage with your audience

 The work isn’t over after you share your content.
-Once live, you then need to constantly engage with your audience on the platform.
+Once live, you then need to constantly engage with your Instagram followers on the platform.

 Not only does this help you build relationships, it tells the Instagram algorithm, which dictates the order that posts are displayed in, that your post is worthy enough for the “Explore” page.